 Years ago, as Pastoral Associate for the All Saints Parish in Corning, NY, Sue visited parishioners in nursing and assisted-living facilities and found that many of the residents were unable to go home only because their homes were unfit.
 This prompted her to renovate her own home, designing all of the changes and doing the majority of the renovations herself with the counsel of contractors and qualified advisors.
 Intuitively, she used Universal Design elements throughout.
 Afterwards, she was encouraged to earn CAPS designation to help educate others in our area about Aging-in-Place and Universal Design.
 She is passionate about educating others so that they can make good forward-thinking decisions when remodeling or building their home.

 Sue is a member the Board of Directors of the Corning Area Aging-in-Place Organization and was a member of the Planning Committee for Full Circle America, an innovative Aging-in-Place model for Steuben County, NY.
 She also spear-headed a group called ACES (Adult Children Empowering Seniors), which offered free presentations to the public on all matters related to empowering seniors.
-Sue has been a consultant to Bampa's House, a Comfort Care Home, being renovated in Corning, NY.
+Sue was a consultant to Bampa's House, a Comfort Care Home in Corning, NY, which involved transforming an older home into a fully accessible, yet still beautiful building.
 In addition, her home safety evaluations have become a part of the services provided by Full Circle America.

 Sue retired from public school teaching in June 2015 after 31 years of service and has been offering her consultant service and expertise to our clients ever since.
 She provides home evaluations, product and funding research, as well as creates short and long-range design suggestions for homeowners, and offers liaison support between clients and contractors.
 In addition, she inputs 2-D designs into her 3-D Design Program to help her clients visualize the changes that are being proposed by their builders.